soumboussaha/FP-tracer/README.md

 ## Instructions

 ### Crawler
 The `crawler` directory contains the code for crawling.
-Follow the instructions provided in the `crawler` directory to run crawls with different profiles to interact with conset banners or ignore the banner.
+Follow the instructions provided in the `crawler` directory to run crawls with different profiles to interact with consent banners either by : Accepting , rejecting or ignoring the banner .

 ### Foxhound
-The `foxhound` directory contains a link to the maintained Foxhound project used in this project. to use a diffirent browser you can change the browser in the crawler repository .
+The `foxhound` directory contains a link to the maintained Foxhound project branch used in this project. to use a diffirent browser you can change the browser binary  in the crawler repository details are explained in the crawler directory.

 ### Post Processing
-The `post_processing` contains sample python scripts to read and visualize crawling reports, you can use these as abaseline to write your own scripts to analyse the crawl ouptuts.
+The `post_processing` contains sample python scripts to read and visualize crawling reports, you can use these as a baseline to visiual basic reposts and then write your own scripts to analyse the crawl ouptuts based on your own needs. feel free to use diffirent scripts also , using the sample scripts we provide is not mandatory.

 ### Dataset
 The `dataset` directory contains a set of detected attribute combinations and their associated entropies.